Heidi Kühn

-Heidi Kühn, an American from California, was the 2023 winner of the World Food Prize for her work with the nonprofit organization Roots of Peace to remove landmines around the world and turn the land into productive agricultural areas.
+Heidi Kühn (born c.
+1960) was the 2023 winner of the World Food Prize for her work with the nonprofit organization Roots of Peace to remove landmines around the world and turn the land into productive agricultural areas.

 Early life and education

 Kühn comes from Marin County, California, and traces her ancestors back five generations to early settlers who became farmers.
 She attended San Rafael High School in San Rafael, and was a high school exchange student in Japan.
 In 1979, she obtained a degree in political economics from the University of California, Berkeley (UCB), where she met her husband.
 Living in Juneau, capital of Alaska, she founded a television news company and reported for major television networks on the Exxon Valdez oil spill.
 She was also the first US reporter to visit the eastern region of the Soviet Union.